How to make a map with just 13 mouse clicks

 - And finally, you can distribute your modified version to others so they can benefit from it.

 Click 5: Close Installer

-Click 6 & 7: Download Natural Earth Quick Start Kit
+Click 6 & 7: Download the Natural Earth Quick Start Kit

 The Natural Earth (NE) Quick Start Kit is your “easy button”.
 As you’re about to see, all you have to do is download and launch it.
 For your first click, go to the Natural Earth downloads page.
 Then in your next mouse click, download the Natural Earth Quick Start Kit.

 The quick-start kit contains all the necessary datasets you need to get started.
 The Natural Earth project is propelled by the North American Cartographic Information Society (NACIS).
-So not only do you get open, accurate and complete spatial data… but you get symbology, labeling and the artistic talents from cartographers at NACIS.
+So not only do you get open, accurate, and complete spatial data… but you get symbology, labeling, and artistic talents from cartographers at NACIS.

 Click 8, 9 & 10: Extract Quick-Start Kit